usmanhameed2017/al-raad/README.md

 This not only cleared the confusion but also made the file management process much more robust.

+📅 29th July, 2025

+- Successfully designed neat and clean `About` and `Contact` pages.
+Faced layout issues where the contact form was overlapping with the navbar and footer on smaller screens.
+Resolved it by applying **media queries** and setting **min-height** to ensure proper spacing and responsiveness.

 ---

 ### ⚙ Setup Installation